-As of December 31, 2022, we had a total of approximately \$3.4 billion in total long-term debt obligations.
-Our long-term debt obligations include \$3.05 billion related to the acquisition of aircraft, \$155.1 million of long-term debt secured by spared engines, and \$200.6 million related to borrowings under the Payroll Support Program Agreements with U.S. Department of the Treasury ("Treasury").
-Excluding aircraft financed by our major airline partners that we operate for them under contract, we had 43 aircraft under long-term lease agreements as of December 31, 2022, with 32 aircraft with a lease termination date of March 31, 2024 and 11 aircraft with remaining terms up to eight years.
-Future minimum lease payments due under all long-term operating leases were approximately \$202.9 million at December 31, 2022.
-At a 6.1% discount factor, which is the average rate used to approximate the implicit rates within the applicable leases, the present value of these lease obligations was equal to approximately \$160.3 million at December 31, 2022.
+As of December 31, 2023, we had a total of approximately \$3.0 billion in total long-term debt obligations.
+Our long-term debt obligations included \$2.8 billion of debt used to finance aircraft and spare engines and \$200.6 million related to borrowings under the Payroll Support Program Agreements with U.S. Department of the Treasury ("Treasury").
 Our high level of fixed obligations could impact our ability to obtain additional financing to support additional expansion plans or divert cash flows from operations and expansion plans to service the fixed obligations.

-Under our capacity purchase agreements, our major airline partners compensate us for our costs of owning or leasing the aircraft on a monthly basis.
-The aircraft compensation structure varies by agreement but is intended to cover either our aircraft principal and interest debt service costs, our aircraft depreciation and interest expense or our aircraft lease expense costs while the aircraft is under contract.
+Under our capacity purchase agreements, our major airline partners compensate us for our costs of owning the aircraft on a monthly basis.
+The aircraft compensation structure varies by agreement but is intended to cover either our aircraft principal and interest debt service costs or our aircraft depreciation and interest expense while the aircraft is under contract.
 In the event any of our major airline partners defaults under a capacity purchase agreement or we are unable to extend the flying contract terms on aircraft with ongoing financial obligations, our financial position and financial results could be materially adversely affected.

-In addition, given the negative effects the COVID-19 pandemic has had and may continue to have on our business, including demand fluctuations, labor shortages or other effects, we may seek material amounts of additional financial liquidity in the short-term, which may include drawing down on SkyWest Airlines' line of credit, the issuance of secured debt securities and/or the entry into other debt facilities, among other items.
+In addition, we may seek material amounts of additional financial liquidity in the short-term, which may include drawing down on SkyWest Airlines' line of credit, the issuance of secured debt securities and/or the entry into other debt facilities, among other items.
 There can be no assurance as to the timing of any such drawdown or issuance, which may be in the near term, or that any such additional financing will be completed on favorable terms, or at all.